-The GBA keeps your personal information as long as is necessary for the particular purpose or purposes for which it is held.
-Records that contain your personal information relating to criminal investigations; digital-media; custody; contracts will be held as per our Retention and Disposal Policy.
-In broad terms these are structured according to the offence type or category, for example serious offences of importation of a class A drug, or a failure to declare goods subject to customs duties.
+Guernsey Police keeps your personal information as long as is necessary for the particular purpose or purposes for which it is held.
+Records that contain your personal information relating to criminal investigations; digital-media; custody; contracts; firearms; employment; domestic violence are retained in accordance with Guernsey Police, Retention and Disposal Policy.
+In broad terms these are structured according to the offence type or category, for example serious offences against a person, or firearms licences.

-The GBA also follow guidance issued by the College of Policing on the management of Police information and records management.
+Guernsey Police follow guidance issued by the College of Policing on the management of police information and records management.
 Further information can be obtained from the College of Policing www.app.college.police.uk f.
 Integrity and confidentiality